rackerlabs/deproxy/docs/handlers.rst

     *This handler is not currently implemented.*
     This is actually a factory function that returns a handler.
 The handler forwards all requests to the specified host via HTTP or HTTPS, as indicated by the scheme parameter.
-The deproxy parameter is a deproxy.Deproxy object, which is used only as an HTTP/S client.
+The deproxy parameter is a Deproxy object, which is used only as an HTTP/S client.
 The response returned from the handler is the response returned from the specified host.